weizang-75/bootstrap-docsify-react/public/md/Paywall.md

     - Navigate to `Advanced -> Settings`
     - You should see a sparkle icon next to the Leads menu item.
     ![leads sparkled](https://user-images.githubusercontent.com/370513/59813967-e6ca5100-9356-11e9-9f5d-11d70ae32fd8.png)
+    - The sparkle should be dark when Leads is not selected, and white when it is.
     - Click `Leads`
     - You should see the paywall screen with relevant text
     ![leads_example](https://user-images.githubusercontent.com/370513/59730902-730d4300-9287-11e9-9ba2-d00ac94f4e11.png)